-- Be aware of the potential triggers, signs and symptoms of common medical conditions and know what to do in an emergency by receiving whole school awareness training. - Be aware that medical conditions can affect a child's learning, providing extra help when required. - Understand the policy and how this impacts on children's education. - Know which children in their care have a medical condition and be familiar with the content of each child's Individual Healthcare Plan. - Allow all children to have immediate access to their emergency medication. - Maintain effective communication with parents/carers including informing them if their child has been unwell at school. - Ensure children who carry their medication with them have it when they are out of the classroom or on a school visit. - Be aware of children with medical conditions who may be experiencing any form of bullying or might need extra social support. - Understand the common medical conditions and the impact it can have on children. - Ensure all children with medical conditions are not excluded unnecessarily from activities they wish to take part in. - Ensure children have the appropriate medication or food with them during any forms of exercise and are allowed to take this when needed.
+- Having an awareness of the potential triggers, signs and symptoms of common medical conditions and know what to do in an emergency by receiving whole school awareness training. - Being aware that medical conditions can affect a child's learning, providing extra help when required. - Understanding the policy and how this impacts on children's education. - Knowing which children in their care have a medical condition and be familiar with the content of each child's Individual Healthcare Plan. - Allowing all children to have immediate access to their emergency medication. - Maintaining effective communication with parents/carers including informing them if their child has been unwell at school. - Ensuring children who carry their medication with them have it when they are out of the classroom or on a school visit. - Being aware of children with medical conditions who may be experiencing any form of bullying or might need extra social support. - Understanding the common medical conditions and the impact it can have on children. - Ensuring all children with medical conditions are not excluded unnecessarily from activities they wish to take part in. - Ensuring children have the appropriate medication or food with them during any forms of exercise and are allowed to take this when needed.

-First Aider:
+First Aiders: